 I have used 2% salt for the brine.
 To get a bbq aroma, I recommend smoked salt for this ferment.

-On top of the spices I add the peeled garlic cloves, dried tomatoes, chiles and habañero, from which I have removed the stalks before.
+Add the peeled garlic cloves, sun-dried tomatoes, chilies and habanero peppers, from which I removed the stems beforehand, to the spices.
 Hot tip: wear gloves.

 The onions and peppers are roughly chopped - onions in quarters, peppers in half sixths.
 Layer both in such a way that they overlap well, thus forming a barrier for the smaller ingredients.